 Photography, Filming & Audio Restrictions

 You’re very welcome to take photographs and footage.
-We just ask you to be mindful of other visitors who may not want to feature in photos/recordings.
+We just ask you to be mindful of other visitors who may not want to feature in photos/recordings and taking extra care due to other students sharing the spaces.

 Risk Assessment